Roselou/rails-associations/readme.md

 | 4 | Through the Looking-Glass | 1871 | 9781489500182 | 2 |
 | 5 | The Time Machine |  1895  | 9781423794417 | 3 |

 **Primary Key:** The primary key of a relational table uniquely identifies each record in the table.

-This column is automatically assigned a btree index in postgres.
+**Foreign Key:** a foreign key is a field in one table that uniquely identifies a row of another table.

 ####What is SQL?